squaretalent/radiant-go/README.md

 ## vendored extensions

 currently radiant-go only supports extensions as gems. this is on purpose, all radiant extensions should be moved to gems, it's a much nicer and easier way to deal with them.
-See this screencast for more information on gem extensions http://radiantcms.org/blog/archives/2010/07/01/radiantcasts-episode-18-extensions-as-gems/
+See this (screencast)[http://radiantcms.org/blog/archives/2010/07/01/radiantcasts-episode-18-extensions-as-gems/] for more information on gem extensions.

 ## license